jazahn/A11yGoat/_site/README.md

 ## How to Run
-While you can view it freely on the [github public site](http://jazahn.github.io/A11yGoat/), the intention is for developers to download the code so you can get into the inaccessible files and make changes.
-It is built with [Jekyll](http://jekyllrb.com/) so that you can simply work with the compiled html version in [_site](https://github.com/jazahn/A11yGoat/tree/gh-pages/_site) without having to deal with any kind of backend.
-It is

-There is no need for a backend language, however, it's not going to run *well* if it's just run from a *file://* so I would recommend something like [Python's SimpleHTTPServer](http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/) or [npm's http-server](https://www.npmjs.com/package/http-server).
+You can view and use it freely on the [github public site](http://jazahn.github.io/A11yGoat/).
+Coding exercises are inline and completable in the static version there.

 ## How to Contribute
 * As an accesisbility professional